 This is a portrait Sabrina recently drew of Max wearing his headphones.
 They've become as essential to Max's wardrobe as shirts and shoes.
 As in, he won't leave home without 'em.

 I get emails asking what kind of headphones Max wears.
-They're Howard Leight Leightning Folding Earmuff.
+They're the noise-reducing Howard Leight Leightning Folding Earmuff.
 They run $16, with a Noise Reduction Rating of 28 (the highest rating for earmuffs is 31).
 But they're kind of priceless because they've been an incredible help to him and our family, too.
 He's more comfortable venturing to new places like museums and restaurants, and less likely to melt down.
 Like others on this page, they're adjustable.
 There's also this $8 version, which has a Noise Reduction Rating of 25.
 They don't completely block out noise (none of the ones listed here do).

-We use these Skullcandy headphones to plug into Max's iPad—they're not noise-reducing, they're just for listening to videos and music.
+We use these Skullcandy headphones, $22, to plug into Max's iPad—they're not noise-reducing, they're just for listening to videos and music.
 But we limit their usage because he could happily spend hours watching Disney Cruise videos on YouTube.
-I don't think it's great for him to zone out like that, though there are far worse things he could be watching.

-The first headphones Max ever got were the 3M Peltor Junior Earmuff; they worked well but over time the wire got bent out of shape, and we decided to try other ones.
+The first headphones Max ever got were the 3M Peltor Junior Earmuff (Noise Reduction Rating: 25); they worked well but over time the wire got bent out of shape so we decided to try other ones.
 They're from a dependable brand, come in three colors and are good for juniors ages 13 and up and young adults (Max, however, was wearing them when he was around 9 and he has a small head)!

 Max still gets wary at the sight of crowds, but the noise-blocking earmuffs are amazingly comforting.
 It's not just that they block noise; he's comforted by the slight pressure on his ears.
-In fact, they've given him so much confidence that sometimes he tells us it's OK to leave them at home.
-(We keep a spare pair in the trunk, in case of sensory emergency.)
+In fact, they've given him so much confidence that sometimes he takes them off when we're out.